Tuesday 12

 Dirty Work

 Mary Floppins has thrown a shit fit.
 Wipe the wee from the toilet seat and pick up your dirty undies, because The Perfect Nanny is back to teach all you little boys – and girls – a thing or two about running a prim and proper household.
-Returning to the UK after sold-out performances at Adelaide Fringe and Melbourne International Comedy Festival, Jessica Barton combines a spoonful of song, dance, clowning, and deep cleaning to present a skanky and empowering Edinburgh Fringe debut.
+Hailed “a rising star and quadruple threat” (Australian Arts Review), Jessica Barton combines a spoonful of song, dance, clowning, and deep-cleaning to present a skanky and empowering Edinburgh Fringe debut.
+BEST NEWCOMER AWARD WINNER (Melbourne Int.
+Comedy Festival 2025).
+TAKE A CHANCE ON ADELAIDE AWARD WINNER (Adelaide Fringe 2025).

 Jessica Durand: Over The Top